-13 Ideally we would formally model the characteristics of households in the 30/40 group compared to those with housing costs greater than 30 per cent but with incomes above the 40th percentile, but due to insufficient observations we are unable to do so.
+&lt;sup>11Ideally we would formally model the characteristics of households in the 30/40 group compared to those with housing costs >30 per cent but with incomes above the 40th percentile, but due to insufficient observations we are unable to do so.

-Figure 10: Residual Incomes, HPTI and the Income Distribution
+Figure 11.
+Residual Incomes, HPTI and the Income Distribution